jimfhahn/bibframe-browser-plugin/README.md

 ### Middleware
 Middleware adapts GraphQL queries from Share-VDE for SQID display.
 Code for middleware is in active development, not open sourced (yet).

+## Acknowledgements

+This project was developed with the help of [GitHub Copilot](https://github.com/features/copilot), an AI pair programmer that assisted with code suggestions.